tobiasbriones/blog/swe/ops/os/automation/initializing-the-mathswe-ops-github-organization-2024-06-19/ensuring-security-without-breaking-the-api-in-system-ops-2024-06-20/index.md

 Its **relativism** makes it efficient since the DSL is declarative for the engineer while C or low-level code is declarative for the machine.
-Conversely, the DSL is imperative for the machine that can't execute concepts, while machine code is imperative for the engineer.
+Conversely, the DSL is imperative for the machine, which cannot execute concepts, while machine code is imperative for the engineer.

 Imperative code is at the wrong level of abstraction, hence the side effects.